 Company law requires the Directors to prepare Company financial statements for each financial year.
-Under that law they are required to prepare the financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006 and applicable law and have elected to prepare the financial statements on the same basis.
+Under that law they are required to prepare the financial statements in accordance with UK adopted international accounting standards and applicable law and have elected to prepare the financial statements on the same basis.